Updated December 13, 2021

-This page was created to house the OFA Return To Play Protocol(V4) as well as supporting documentation that allows for a slow return to club activities while following the guidelines provided by the Provincial and National Health and Sport organizations to prevent community spread of COVID-19.
+This page was created to house the OFA Return To Play Protocol(V8), the OFA Return To Competition Protocol, as well as supporting documentation that allows for returning to club activities while following the guidelines provided by the Provincial and National Health and Sport organizations to prevent community spread of COVID-19.
 This Protocol is a live document, and the OFA reserves the right to amend the document to reflect current advice from Health Canada(HC), Ontario Health(OH), Sports Canada (SC), Own The Podium (OTP), Canadian Sport Institute Ontario (CSIO), and the Ontario Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI).
 Any amendments to this document will be communicated to clubs and members in a timely manner.

 The OFA strongly recommends clubs and members to: